Oturu’s 19 points sends Gophers to 72-56 win over Red Wolves

-MINNEAPOLIS — Coach Richard Pitino spoke to his Minnesota Gophers about avoiding a letdown following a challenging early-season schedule with Minnesota hosting Arkansas State on Saturday afternoon.

-The Gophers took the message to heart early and then coasted to a decisive victory.

-Freshman Daniel Oturu posted season highs with 19 points and 12 rebounds, and Dupree McBrayer chipped in 14 points for Minnesota in a 72-56 win against the Red Wolves on Saturday.
+MINNEAPOLIS — Freshman Daniel Oturu posted season highs with 19 points and 12 rebounds, and Dupree McBrayer chipped in 14 points for Minnesota in a 72-56 win against Arkansas State on Saturday.

-“Our guys need to understand how to play in those type of games because your opponent’s got nothing to lose,” Pitino said.
-“And I thought that we were just dragging a little bit.
-I do think that our defense was pretty good, held them to 31 percent.
-But we certainly were not great by any means.”

-Ty Cockfield scored 20 points for the Red Wolves (3-6), who has lost five of their past seven games.
-Tristin Walley added 14 points.
+Ty Cockfield scored 20 points for Arkansas State (3-6), which has lost five of its past seven games.
+Tristin Walley added 14 points for the Red Wolves.

-“I liked our effort,” Arkansas State coach Mike Balado said.
-“I thought our defense took a step tonight.
-Our offense, unfortunately, didn’t.
-We shot an awful percentage, but it’s tough when you have two 6-10 guys down there and trying to finish that length.”

-Oturu, the 6-foot-10 center, had struggled at times early in his first season while adapting to size and physicality inside as the Gophers’ scheduled featured seven games against major conference programs.
+Oturu, the 6-foot-10 center, had struggled at times early in his first season while adapting to size and physicality inside as Minnesota’s scheduled featured seven games against major conference programs.

 BIG PICTURE